vidit1999/data-pipeline-setup/Readme.md

 }'
 ```
 * Go to the Airflow UI and open `frequency_one` DAG.
 You will see the Airflow tasks for the table.
 Resume the DAG and trigger it.
 It will start the data pipeline.
+> Check the Swagger of Backend Servive to know what all configs can be passed and what other APIs can be accessed.

 ## Querying Table
 * Open the Jupyter Lab UI.
 There you can see an see `QueryLakeTable.ipynb` file.